Bubka/2FAuth-Docs/public/usage/administration.md

 Because of its broad impact, the [`ALL_USERS` sharing scope](/usage/2fa-sharing/#all_users-scope) may be considered dangerous or inappropriate.

 Disabling the option prevents any new sharing using the `ALL USERS` scope and inactivates existing ones.
-If the option is later re-enabled, all previously inactivated shares automatically become effective again.
+If the option is later re-enabled, all previously inactivated shares automatically become effective again, unless sharings with specific users have been set up in the meantime.

 ### Icon storage